kubeflow/katib/docs/proposals/trial-custom-crd.md

 In the current design trial controller watches
 [three supported resource](https://github.com/kubeflow/katib/blob/master/pkg/controller.v1beta1/trial/trial_controller.go#L94-L125).
-We add additional flag (`-trial-resource`) to Katib controller, which represents resources that can be used in trial template, to generate these parameters dynamically when Katib starts.
+To generate these parameters dynamically when Katib starts, we add additional flag (`-trial-resource`) to Katib controller, which represents resources that can be used in trial template.
 This flag contains custom CRD's `Group`, `Version`, `Kind` in `kind.version.group` format which needs to create controller watchers.
 Trial controller iterates over these parameters and creates watchers.